telerik/ajax-docs/controls/chart/understanding-radchart-elements/background-and-plot-areas.md

 * XAxis, YAxis, and YAxis2 properties.
 These axis properties control the scale and appearance of both axes.
 See the [Axes]({%slug chart/understanding-radchart-elements/axes%}) topic for more information.

-* [DataTable]({%slug chart/understanding-radchart-elements/data-table%}): Displays a spreadsheet style table of the data in the chart, typically just below the chart itself.See the [DataTable]({%slug chart/understanding-radchart-elements/data-table%}) topic for more information.
+* [DataTable]({%slug chart/understanding-radchart-elements/data-table%}): Displays a spreadsheet style table of the data in the chart, typically just below the chart itself.
+See the [DataTable]({%slug chart/understanding-radchart-elements/data-table%}) topic for more information.

 * [EmptySeriesMessage](CC5AF201-9BF3-4696-BC86-0D46A61F7C0B): The predefined message that displays in the PlotArea when there is no series data defined for the chart.

 * [MarkedZones](9D3B011D-12DF-44A4-8E94-1EAF25E616C1): Areas in the background of the chart that can be defined, labeled and filled.
 [MarkedZones](9D3B011D-12DF-44A4-8E94-1EAF25E616C1) are used to highlight or group areas on the chart.

->caption

 ![RadChart Background and Plot Area](images/radchart-understandingelements001.png)